Revenue-based Financing: How a Revenue-based Loan Works

 These are government loans issued by private lenders and guaranteed by the SBA.
 They generally require good credit and strong business finances to qualify—but they can offer some of the most competitive rates available.

-One downside is that since venture capital firms often invest in companies they believe to have high growth potential, there can be a lengthy due diligence process before funding is issued.
+One downside is that since firms often invest in companies they believe to have high growth potential, there can be a lengthy due diligence process before funding is issued.
 It is not unusual to have to wait six months or more before funds are disbursed.

 Bottom Line